 I’m sure it is for a safety reason or limited space.
 Just be prepared that if you have to blow-dry your hair, it might mean waking up any other passengers that might still be asleep.

-The Dressier Evening
+The Dressier Evening on the Disney Cruise Line

 I didn’t realize the ship offered a really nice backdrop for photos the evening that people had a chance to dress-up more for dinner.
 I wish I would have taken better advantage of this.
 Coming all the way from Washington State packing was tricky, but next time I want to dress up just a bit more for this evening.